API CheatSheet#

 The threshold is based on

 The binary labels of the training data.
-0 stands for inliers and 1 for outliers/anomalies.
+0 stands for inliers and 1 for outliers.
 It is generated by applying

-Predict raw outlier scores of PyG Graph G using the fitted detector.
-The outlier score of an input sample is computed based on the fitted detector.
-For consistency, outliers are assigned with higher anomaly scores.
+Predict raw outlier scores of testing data using the fitted detector.
+Outliers are assigned with higher outlier scores.

 - Parameters: